aditiiby/CITS3403_project/README.md

 `python3 clientSideTest.py`

-_we tried to implement this testing but couldn't figure it the routing out.
+_we tried to implement this testing but couldn't figure the routing out.
 So disclaimer, it may not run._